spookymilk/Clockwork-Menu/README.md

 ## Acknowledgments

 * Nolla Games for supply such a wonderful game, and the documentation for said game.
-* probable-basilisk who can be found here [probable-basilisk](https://github.com/probable-basilisk) for the help with line 142 to line 146 in milk.lua
+* probable-basilisk who can be found here, [probable-basilisk](https://github.com/probable-basilisk), for the help with line 142 to line 146 in milk.lua